 Neon lights at the entrance of the Lichtburg Cinema in Essen, North Rhine-Westphalia, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-During the Third Reich, the Lichtburg’s operator, Karl Wolffsohn, a Berlin publisher and entrepreneur, was forced as a Jew to sell it in 1933/34 for a tenth of its value to Universum Film AG (UfA).
-He and his family fled to Palestine in 1939 and he did not live to see the end of his lawsuit for recompense.
-In 2006 a memorial plaque was placed on the building; Wolffsohn’s nephew, the historian Michael Wolffsohn, was present at the unveiling and heads the Berlin Lichtburg-Stiftung (Lichtburg Foundation), among whose projects is a German-Turkish-Jewish cultural centre.
-The main auditorium now seats 1,250 and is still the largest cinema auditorium in Germany.
+In 1933, during the Nazi era, the Lichtburg’s operator, Karl Wolffsohn, a Jewish publisher and entrepreneur from Berlin, was forced to sell it for a tenth of its value to the Universum Film AG (UfA).
+He and his family fled to Palestine in 1939 and he did not live to see the end of his lawsuit for compensation.
+In 2006, a memorial plaque was placed on the building; Wolffsohn’s nephew, the historian Michael Wolffsohn, was present at the unveiling.
+He heads the Lichtburg-Stiftung (Lichtburg Foundation) in Berlin, whose projects include a German-Turkish-Jewish cultural centre.
+The Lichtburg’s main auditorium now seats 1,250 and is still the largest cinema auditorium in Germany.